Last Updated: March 2018

 The price of this boat ride may seem high by Mexico standards, so you may think you can negotiate the price down.
 Unfortunately that doesn’t seem possible.
 We attempted to bargain hard to no avail.
 Others have reported exactly the same.
 It’s a fixed price.
 And it’s a relatively high price.
 But we think it’s ultimately quite worth it for the experience.

-Update regarding children: While the adult price is firmly fixed at $700 pesos per adult (as confirmed by many readers), some have reported the rate for children is negotiable. $300 pesos seems to be the going rate for kids, while infants and toddlers can likely go for free.
+Update regarding children: While the adult price is firmly fixed at $700 pesos per adult (as confirmed by many readers), some have reported the rate for children is negotiable. $350 pesos seems to be the going rate for kids.
+It’s been reported that infants and toddlers have been permitted to go for free.
+(Bring your own toddler life jacket).

 The boat men at the dock speak a Mayan language.
 Spanish is not their first language, but you can use Spanish to communicate.
 Don’t know any Spanish?
 Don’t worry, as often there’s also a boatsman who speaks English too who can help facilitate the boat trip.

-If not, you can ask “Cuánto por una excursión en bote para dos personas?”
+If not, you can express interest in the Sian Ka’an boat tour by asking “Cuánto por una excursión en bote para dos personas?”

 (Translation: How much for a boat tour for two people?)